Food Safety

 In the U.S., moves are being made at the federal and state levels to curb UPF consumption.

 For example, the new Dietary Guidelines for Americans 2025–2030 include, for the first time, sweeping advice to avoid “highly processed” foods as a category.
-Controversially, the U.S. Food and Drug Administration (FDA) and the U.S. Department of Agriculture (USDA) are considering the definition of a uniform, recognized definition for UPFs.
-U.S. Health Secretary Robert F. Kennedy Jr. (RFK Jr.) recently said in a podcast interview that the federal definition will be unveiled as soon as April 2026.
+Also, the U.S. Food and Drug Administration (FDA) and the U.S. Department of Agriculture (USDA) are considering the establishment of a uniform, recognized definition for UPFs.
+U.S. Health Secretary Robert F. Kennedy Jr. (RFK Jr.) said in a recent podcast interview that the federal definition will be unveiled as soon as April 2026.

 Additionally, a recently introduced California state bill seeks to establish a “California Certified” seal for non-UPFs that can be displayed on the label of qualified food products, similar to the "USDA Organic" seal.
 The introduction of this legislation follows the passage of the Real Food, Healthy Kids Act, which directed state officials to define UPFs and phase out “particularly harmful” UPFs from schools.